The Finnish 4H Organisation

 The 4H organization aims to promote enlightened and responsible citizenry in young people.
 Internationalism in young people is encouraged by the work of the 4H organisation.
 4H offers internationalism courses, youth exchange programs and field trips abroad.
 Participants have the opportunity to get to know young people from other countries at various events such as seminars and camps.

 The forests of Finland and the wellbeing of our natural heritage have always been important for the 4H organisation.
 The 4H organisation runs Forest Education, which aims to develop in young people; an appreciation for the importance of conserving forestland as a source of products, benefits, and services necessary for quality living Forest education encompasses nature clubs, Forest Day at school, hands-on forestry courses, bush craft competitions and other events.
 Forest Education work helps young people develop a familiarity with our natural enviromment and gives them an opportunity for employment in forest sector.

-The 4H is the biggest youth organisation in Finland with more than 75,000 members, with an average age of 13 years.
-Local activities are organised by the 250 4H associations around Finland.
-The work of the local associations is supported by 14 regional 4H districts.
+The 4H is the biggest youth organisation in Finland with about 70,000 members, with an average age of 13 years.
+Local activities are organised by the 235 4H associations around Finland.
 Activities in Swedish are provided by Finlands svenska 4H, which has over 4,000 members.